 and the echoing response is: MOKOTÓW

-The list of the authors whose songs and melodies became part of the Uprising cannon is long.
-Apart from the aforementioned two there were also: Jerzy Dargiel (codename 'Henryk', 'Juda'), Zbigniew Jasiński (codename 'Rudy', 'Rawicz'), ensign Mirosław Jezierski (codename 'Karnisz'), Aleksander Kamiński (codename 'Hubert', 'Kamyk'), Stanisław Marczak-Oborski, Jan Markowski (codename 'Krzysztof'), ensign Józef Andrzej Szczepański (codename 'Ziutek'), and Irma Zembrzuska.
+The list of the authors whose songs and melodies became part of the Uprising canon is long.
+Apart from the aforementioned two, there were also: Jerzy Dargiel (codename 'Henryk', 'Juda'), Zbigniew Jasiński (codename 'Rudy', 'Rawicz'), ensign Mirosław Jezierski (codename 'Karnisz'), Aleksander Kamiński (codename 'Hubert', 'Kamyk'), Stanisław Marczak-Oborski, Jan Markowski (codename 'Krzysztof'), ensign Józef Andrzej Szczepański (codename 'Ziutek') and Irma Zembrzuska.

 The people of letters worked for the Błyskawica and Burza radio stations, which sometimes lended their apparatus to the Polish Radio team.
 Among those who worked for the radio there was Aleksander Maliszewski (codename 'Piotrowski'), Mieczysław Ubysz (codename 'Wilk'), cadet Jan Nowak-Jeziorański (codename 'Zych'), and Edmund Osmańczyk.
 Jeremi Przybora was also guest speaker.
 A special radio programme was created and directed for the Soldier’s Day on August 15th by Leon Schiller.

 Mieczysław Fogg – whoever had an audience like that?